DePaul University Libraries > About > Policies > Collection Development > Journal and Database Cancellations

 Journal and Database Cancellations

 Possibly.
-While the library evaluates resources for possible cancellation on a yearly basis, each year it also adds new resources to its collections.
-Please use the Suggest a Purchase form and we will consider the resource again.
-However, we cannot make any promises.
-Our budget is finite and some decisions are not about the quality of the individual resource in question, but its cost and how to best serve the needs of all departments and colleges.
+While the library evaluates resources for possible cancellation each year, it also adds new resources to its collections annually.
+Please suggest a purchase and we will consider the resource again.
+However, the library budget is finite, and some decisions are based not on the quality of a particular resource, but on its cost and how to best meet the needs of all departments and colleges.

 We have a robust interlibrary loan program through which faculty and students can gain access to materials beyond our collections.
 This can mitigate some of the effects of journal cancellations.
 Learn more about interlibrary loan and other resources for accessing content beyond DePaul.

-We understand how central the library collection is to teaching and learning at the University.
-We are doing everything we can to continue meeting the needs of students and faculty within our budget.
+We understand how central the library collection is to teaching and learning at the university.
+We will do everything we can to continue meeting the needs of students and faculty within our budget.
 Faculty can help by:

 • Continuing to use the library and encouraging students to use it too!